Campus Services

 Violence Prevention and Advocacy (VPA)

 Our confidential advocates offer compassionate and empowering support to students.
-They can help you explore your rights, options, and resources.
+We can help you explore your rights, options, and resources.
 All decisions about possible next steps will be entirely up to you.
-You can find out more by going to https://www.uwb.edu/violence-prevention/.